-In November 2013, to assist broker-dealers in complying with FINRA 09-09, our board of directors established an estimated per share net asset value ("NAV") of \$6.40.
-In order to assist broker-dealers in remaining in compliance with FINRA 09-09, on December 3, 2014, our board of directors established a new estimated per share NAV of our common stock of \$6.50.
+In November 2013, to assist broker-dealers that in meeting their customer account statement reporting obligations under National Association of Securities Dealers Rule 2340, our board of directors established an estimated per share net asset value, or NAV, of \$6.40.
+Similarly, in December 2014 and September 16, 2015, our board of directors established an estimated per share NAV of \$6.50 and \$6.65, respectively.
 The new estimated per share NAV was determined utilizing the guidelines established by Investment Program Association Practice Guideline 2013-01 - "Valuation of Publicly Registered, Non-Listed REITs" issued April 29, 2013.
+See Section C of this Supplement for a description of how the new estimated per share NAV was determined.